michaelnguy98/FP-convolutional-neural-networks/README.md

 ### Building the final output

 Run `npm run build` and all of your assets will be compiled and placed into the `dist/` folder.
-Note that this command will overwrite the existing docs folder.
+Note that this command will overwrite the existing dist folder.